daleroberts/bv/README.md

 # Examples

+Here are a number of examples that show how this tool can be used.

 ## Big image over small connection

-Transfer a *3.5 billion* pixel single-band image (3.3GB) using only 467KB over a SSH connection.
+Transfer a 3.5 billion pixel single-band image (3.3GB) using only 467KB over a SSH connection.

 <img src="https://github.com/daleroberts/bv/raw/master/docs/bigimg.png" width="800">